About

 The Purpose

 The Inland Empire has 3-4 million people who call it home.
 From the sands of the high desert to the wineries in Temecula, the IE doesn’t get the credit it deserves for having a rich yet unrecognized soccer culture.
-The lack of media coverage for the players and teams here deserve more attention for their contributions to our community and to global soccer overall.
-I plan on covering all the teams listed in the front page as well as some high schools near where I’m at.
-We need to form our soccer cultural to put the IE on the map, gain respect and be known for being a soccer powerhouse.
-Basically to inform and celebrate IE soccer.
+The lack of media coverage for the players and teams here deserves more attention for their significant contributions to our community and the local soccer landscape.
+I plan to cover all the teams listed on the front page, as well as some high schools near my location.
+We need to establish our soccer culture to put the IE on the map, gain respect, and be recognized as a soccer powerhouse.
+Essentially, to inform and celebrate the IE soccer team.